The Beginner’s Guide to Siser® Heat Transfer Vinyl

 - Cavities are the centers of an image or text.
 Like the inner triangle of a capital “A”.

 - A Heat Press is the machine that sandwiches the vinyl and the material it’s being applied to while applying pressure and releasing heat.

 - Pressure is the amount of force used when you push down a heat press or home iron on top of the vinyl to adhere it to a fabric.
 It’s so important we wrote a whole blog post about proper pressure and even made a video!

 - Heat Transfer Pillows are used to correct uneven pressure.
 Uneven pressure can be caused by seams, collars, buttons, pockets, and so much more!
 A pillow can be used to raise the application area above those obstacles, or it can be placed under them to allow them to sink in and out of the way.
 Pillows are also very important, so we made another video!

-- Heat Transfer Cover Sheets are used to protect your fabric from scorch marks and ensure the HTV (and the adhesive underneath) adheres to the fabric and not your heat press’ upper platen.
+- Heat Transfer Cover Sheets are used to protect your fabric from scorch marks and ensure the HTV (and the adhesive underneath) adheres to the fabric and not the upper platen of your heat press.
+Cover Sheets can be made of multiple materials.
+Here are a few different types of Cover Sheets:

 - Multipurpose Paper can be used as a cover sheet or it can be used to store weeded designs for future use.

 Tip #1: Always Mirror Your Image

 Tip#2: Place The Carrier Side Down For Cutting

 The carrier is placed face down, so you’re cutting through the adhesive side of the HTV.
 A good cut is achieved when you can see the cut lines on the carrier side of the material, but the carrier isn’t punctured or torn…basically anyway.
-If you want to know all the specifications for quality cut lines check out any of these posts: How to Cut HTV on Silhouette Cutters, How to Cut HTV on the Cricut Cutters, or How to Cut HTV on Brother Cutters.
+If you want to know all the specifications for quality cut lines check out any of these posts: How to Cut on Juliet™, How to Cut HTV on Silhouette Cutters, How to Cut HTV on the Cricut Cutters, or How to Cut HTV on Brother Cutters.

 Tip #3: Try the “Heat Press Trick” For Sticky Carriers